BrahMos: Surface-to-surface variants

 The 5 September 2010 test of BrahMos created a world record for being the first cruise missile to be tested at supersonic speeds in a steep-dive mode.
 The missile was test-fired from the integrated test range launching complex-3 (LC-3) at Chandipur around 11.35 am.
 With this launch, the Indian army's requirement for land attacks with Block-II advanced seeker software with target discriminating capabilities was met.
 BrahMos became the only supersonic cruise missile possessing advanced capability of selection of a particular land target amongst a group of targets, providing an edge to the user with precise hit.

 Block III has advanced guidance and upgraded software, incorporating high manoeuvres at multiple points and steep dive from high altitude.
 It will be deployed in Arunachal Pradesh.
 It can engage ground targets from an altitude as low as 10 metres for surgical strikes without any collateral damage.
 It is capable of being launched from multiple platforms like submarines, ships, aircraft and land based Mobile Autonomous Launchers (MAL).
 On 12 August 2011, it was test-fired by ground forces and met all mission parameters.

-The new navigation system uses an Indian chip called G3OM (GPS, GLONASS, GAGAN on a Module).
+The new navigation system uses an Indian chip called G3OM (GPS, GLONASS, GAGAN on a module).
 The system weighs around 17 grams, and gives accuracy below five metres using Indian, US and Russian navigation satellites.
-The system can be used in tandem with an Inertial Navigation System (INS) to provide high-accuracy targeting without using any seeker.
+The system can be used in tandem with an inertial navigation system (INS) to provide high-accuracy targeting without using any seeker.

 BrahMos was tested with an Indian seeker for the first time on 22 March 2018, and was tested with an India-developed propulsion system, airframe and power supply on 30 September 2019.

-On 30 September 2020, India successfully test-fired an extended range BrahMos supersonic cruise missile.
-The supersonic cruise missile is capable of hitting targets at more than 400 km range.
+On 30 September 2020, India successfully test-fired an extended range BrahMos, offering a range of around 350 km, at speeds up to Mach 2.8, an improvement over the initial 290 km.
 The test was carried out under BrahMos project of the Defence Research and Development Organisation (DRDO), under which the missile was launched with an indigenous booster.
 The missile was launched from a land-based facility in Odisha.
 This is the second test-firing of the extended range version of the missile which has an indigenously developed airframe and booster.

+In May 2025, a report suggested that an indigenous seeker, developed by Data Patterns, was flight-tested in BrahMos around four weeks earlier.
+The seeker performed in a "text book manner" and the company expected an order for te seekers soon.